 What is Kidney infection?

 A kidney infection is caused by an irritation of the kidney, which causes what’s known as pyelonephritis.
-The pyelonephritis bacteria can pass from person to person through urine which could lead to serious complications if left untreated.
+The pyelonephritis bacteria can pass from person to person through urine which could lead to severe complications if left untreated.

-The symptoms of a kidney infection are usually quite different from those of a bladder infection and include fever, chills, abdominal pain, and blood in the urine.
+The symptoms of a kidney infection are quite different from those of a bladder infection and include fever, chills, abdominal pain, and blood in the urine.

 Main Differences Between Bladder Infection and Kidney Infection

-- A bladder infection is usually not painful, but if it becomes severe, then pain and burning sensations are possible.
+- A bladder infection is not painful, but if it becomes severe, then pain and burning sensations are possible.
 Kidney infections tend to be much more painful than bladder infections.

 - Bladder infections are not contagious as long as you have no symptoms of an active infection, but kidney infections are contagious when the individual has symptoms of an active or recent infection.